 The best stability sneakers

 If you’re in need of a lot of support and cushioning, your ideal running shoe would be something like this, which taps both forms of technology.
 “They are made with the most material, support, and cushioning and tend to be a more rigid and structured shoe,” explains Movold.
 “These are for runners who might be need additional support due to fallen aches or flat feet.”
 They’re also particularly good if you have more of an impact when you run.
 “These are also great for runners with a higher body weight—the more weight we carry, including bones, height, and composition, the more impact we experience with the ground,” she explains.
+Motion control sneakers are ideal for long runs and runners of all levels.

 The best motion control sneakers

 I went hiking this past weekend, and boy could I tell that I needed a serious shoe (hello, slipping on leaves and climbing on uneven rocks).
 “When trail running, it’s not only important to keep in mind the stride, gait, and form of the runner, but to keep in mind the specific need for the shoe on top of the initial running shoe,” says Movold.
 “Trail running means unknown terrain.
 Additional support, especially ankle, is very important.”
 Because of all of the unevenness and other obstacles on trails, trail shoes provide a stronger connection to the ground.
 “They have a more substantial tread on the bottom to work against slick surfaces, loose soil, and gravel,” says Movold.
 “Even if you operate with a minimal shoe on the road or treadmill as a runner, when trail running it’s important to wear a shoe with additional support and structure while bouncing and weaving on a trail.”
+You can find them in all sorts of fun, bold colors (you know, to keep the outdoors interesting), and they’re effective for walking and hiking in addition to running up and down those slopes.

 Best trail running sneakers